 - are taking action to help people manage funeral costs

-- have appointed an Independent Adviser on Poverty and Inequality to scrutinise what we are doing and advise on what more can be done
+- have established an independent Poverty and Inequality Commission to scrutinise what we are doing and advise on what more can be done

 - have adopted the United Nations Sustainable Development Goals, which include ending poverty, ensuring access to education and achieving gender equality